0xFustang/openrelik-worker-dissect/README.md

 This worker brings the ability to

 - use `target-query` from Dissect and output in a dump file
-- use `rdump` to parse a `target-query` dump file and send to Splunk
+- use `rdump` to parse a `target-query` dump file:
+  - create to a JSONL file
+  - send to a Splunk instance

 # Installation

-Add to your docker-compose configuration:
+1. Add to your docker-compose configuration:

 ```
   openrelik-worker-dissect:
       container_name: openrelik-worker-dissect
-      image: ghcr.io/0xfustang/openrelik-worker-dissect:latest
+      image: ghcr.io/0xfustang/openrelik-worker-dissect:${OPENRELIK_WORKER_DISSECT_VERSION}
       restart: always
       environment:
         - REDIS_URL=redis://openrelik-redis:6379